ethereum/ethereum-org-website/src/content/guides/how-to-use-a-wallet/index.md

 lang: en
 ---

-# How to: Use a wallet
+# How to use a wallet

 Learn how to operate all the basic functions of a wallet.
 If you don’t have one yet, check out our [How to: "Register" an Ethereum account](/guides/how-to-register-an-ethereum-account/).